Sign In/Up with USCGAUX

 • Take VE Practice Tests.
 You can take these test as many times as you'd like, the results are not recorded

-• Once you feel ready, take the the VE Exam from the National Testing Center(NTC).
-You will use the same credentials as AUXDATA II to login.
-Once logged in, scroll to the bottom of the test list and select the VE exam.
-Once again you need a 90% passing grade.
+• Once you feel ready, take the the VE Exam from the National Testing Center(NTC) which will require you to login using your USCGAUX account.
+Once logged in, select the "Test Catalog" tab, then scroll to the bottom of the test list and select the "Vessel Examiner Exam - NEW".
+You need a 90% passing grade.
+You may retake the test as many times as you need until you pass.
 Once obtained, print out the final test results and save for your records.

 Step 2: Complete Current Year's VE Workshop